How do you react when you’ve misplaced your mobile device?

 - 80 percent of employees said they feel stressed because of ineffective company communication

-- 78 percent of employees said communication should be a higher priority for their company
+- 78 percent of employees said communication should be a higher priority for their workforce

-- 52 percent of employees have witnessed poor financial outcomes because of ineffective communication, including lost sales and damaged company reputation
+- 52 percent of employees have witnessed poor financial outcomes because of ineffective communication, including lost business and a damaged brand

 - 36 percent of employees said they don’t know where to find the information they need to do their work